AndyMc3000/ci-ms3-pool-club/README.md

 1. Logo Design - I created the CPC logo using tools on [Canva.com](https://www.canva.com/).
 The logo contains an image and some text.
 I got the image from Clipart.com and then uploaded it to Canva where I added the text to produce the final logo.

-1. Images - I mainly used photos taken from the [Unsplash.com](https://unsplash.com/) website.
+1. Images - I mainly used free photos taken from the [Unsplash.com](https://unsplash.com/) website.
 On Unspalsh.com I was able to create a collection of relevant phtotos.
 The naming convention for each photograph includes a referenece to the photographer name and the Unsplash item code.
 The Alt attribute for each photograph also includes the photographer name.

 1. Icons - I used [Font Awesome](https://fontawesome.com/) icons to add icons to section headings.